 Janessa Harmon joined LPFI in 2015 as the Development Associate.
 Janessa earned her B.A. in Political Science from the University of San Francisco in 2013.
 Janessa’s passions include education, art, business development, team building, and fitness.
 Prior to joining LPFI, Janessa worked at Kaiser Permanente IT in Oakland where she provided logistics support for Kaiser’s partnership with organizational consulting company, The Energy Project.
 Janessa is excited to be a part of an organization that is committed to the advancement of youth.

 Laura Hinton grew up in the Bay Area and graduated from Harvard with a Bachelor’s in Sociology and a minor in Women, Gender, and Sexuality Studies.
 Prior to joining LPFI, Laura worked as a college counselor in the Bay Area and as a high school teacher in Detroit, Michigan, where she taught reading and teen leadership.
-She has also worked and interned for several education nonprofits in the United States and abroad, including Breakthrough Collaborative, the Future Leaders Institute, and Mamre School in South Africa.
+She has also worked and interned for several education nonprofits in the United States and abroad, including Breakthrough Collaborative and the Future Leaders Institute.

 Frieda brings her skills as a social science researcher and her passion for working with and for underserved and indigenous communities to her research associate role at Level Playing Field Institute.
 She has nearly a decade of experience managing projects, developing evaluation and research methodology and building nonprofit technology capacity with socially progressive organizations in the Bay Area, Europe and Southern Africa.